Canada: Supreme Court provides guidance on treatment of assumed liabilities in asset deals

+The Supreme Court of Canada (SCC) tends to hear only a handful of tax cases each year.
+In its most recent tax decision, Daishowa-Marubeni International Ltd. v.
+Canada, the court offered some guidance on the treatment of assumed liabilities in the context of a Canadian asset sale.
 The case relates to the sale of forest tenures by the taxpayer and whether the taxpayer was required to include in its proceeds of disposition an amount for reforestation obligations assumed by the purchaser in connection with the transaction.

 The Federal Court of Appeal (FCA) had held that the taxpayer's proceeds of disposition were required to include the agreed value of the reforestation obligations.
 In reversing the FCA, the SCC held that the reforestation obligations were not a distinct liability that could be separated from the forest tenures (the amount of which would have been included in proceeds).